Impact on health and well-being

 How well do you sleep?

 Sleep quality is affecting us and our whole day, even our whole life.
-We spend about 1/3 of our time sleeping, so this time has affect on our health and well-being in our lifes.
+We spend about 1/3 of our time sleeping (on average, an adult person needs 7-8 hours of sleep per night), so this time has affect on our health and well-being in our lifes.

 Our sleep needs to be restful and restorative.
 After a good night's sleep, individuals feel mentally sharp and rested.
 Muscle repair, tissue growth and many other essential processes occur primarily during sleep, thereby affecting wellbeing and quality of life.